litebird/litebird_sim/docs/source/scanning.rst

-The LiteBIRD Simulation Framework provides a set of tools to simulate the orbit of the spacecraft and to compute the directions where each detector is looking at the sky as a function of time (this is usually called *pointing information*, and we'll consistently use this jargon in the documentation).
-This chapter provides an in-depth explanation about how the use the facilities provided by the framework.
+The LiteBIRD Simulation Framework provides a set of tools to simulate the orbit of the spacecraft and to compute the directions where each detector is looking at the sky, as a function of time.
+The time stream of directions and orientations of each detector is usually called *pointing information*, and we'll consistently use this jargon in the documentation.

+This chapter provides an in-depth explanation about how to use the facilities provided by the framework to compute the pointing information for any detector in one of the focal planes.

 The spacecraft's motion
 -----------------------

-In the case of a space mission like LiteBIRD, the motion of the spacecraft decides where each detector is looking at each time.
+In the case of a space mission like LiteBIRD, the motion of the spacecraft and its structure decide where each detector is looking at each time.
 The following video shows qualitatively which kind of motion is simulated by our framework:

 .. raw:: html